kociumba/Kopycat/README.md

 Kopycat is a cross-platform directory synchronization tool.
 It can run as a background service, so you don't have to worry about leaving it open or accidentally closing it.
 It has all the features you'd expect from a sync tool 😎

-## 🚨 Compatibility 🚨
+## 🚨 Compatibility and usability 🚨

+Kopycat does work in it's current state but it's nowhere near being production ready yet.
+When the planned ease of use and readyness of Kopycat are met, it will be released as v1.0.0.

+If the current realese version is lower than v1.0.0 be ready for some breaking changes and difficulties when using Kopycat.

 **Right now Kopycat has only been tested on Windows, if you want to contribute by testing or improving it on macOS or Linux please [open an issue](https://github.com/kociumba/kopycat/issues).**

 ## Usage

-To use Kopycat, download the latest release from [releases](https://github.com/kociumba/kopycat/releases) and run it.
+To use Kopycat, download the latest release from the [releases page](https://github.com/kociumba/kopycat/releases) and run it.

-By default, Kopycat will run in terminal mode where it's fully functional and works like any other app.
+By default, Kopycat runs in terminal mode where it is fully functional and operates like any other application.

 > [!NOTE]
 > Please keep in mind all configuration files and logs are stored relative to the binary, so make sure you aren't running it from `Downloads` 💀

-To install Kopycat as a service, pass the `install` flag (if the service is already installed, `install` will try to reinstall it).
+To install Kopycat as a service, use the `install` flag (if the service is already installed, `install` will attempt to reinstall it).

 > [!WARNING]
 > This will require admin privileges.